andrewdpick1/Text-Adventure-Game/README.md

 # Text-Adventure-Game
-A work in progress to practice my python and have some fun while doing it.
+A work in progress to hone my python skills and have some fun while doing it.
 Currently sitting at 571 lines.